KMouris/R_fac_snow/README.md

 Will be added as soon as code is released.

 ## Input Data
-The following have to be provided to run the whole code:
+The following input data has to be provided to run the whole code:

 | Input argument | Type | Description |
 |-----------------|------|-------------|